 Computers and Technology at schools on OurKids.net

 What Kingsley Primary School says: Our school technology is used on a regular basis.
-SMART technology is used in all subject areas.
+SMART technology is used for a variety of learning in different subject areas.
 Today's learners are accustomed to technology and use it in their daily lives.
 It is important to us to embrace technology and help students learn to embrace various avenues to their learning.

-What Kingsley Primary School says: We have a fun and rigorous physical education program that begins in junior kindergarten and is taught by a specialty teacher.
-We also start off every day with a 10-15 minute physical activity to get a jump start on learning.
+What Kingsley Primary School says: We have a fun and rigorous physical education program that begins in pre-K and is taught by a specialty teacher.
+There are also ample opportunities throughout the day for outdoor play engaging gross motor skills.
+Students are outdoors 2-3 times daily.

 Sex and health education approach at Kingsley Primary School: Ontario curriculum